42Bastian/rmac/docs/rmac.rst

 **.cargs syntax**

     Syntax error in **.cargs** directive.

 **.comm symbol already defined**

     You tried to ``.comm`` a symbol that was already defined.

 **.ds permitted only in BSS**

     You tried to use ``.ds`` in the text or data section.

 **.init not permitted in BSS or ABS**

     You tried to use ``.init`` in the BSS or ABS section.

 **.org permitted only in .6502 section**

     You tried to use ``.org`` in a 68000 section.

 **Cannot create:** *filename*

     The assembler could not create the indicated filename.

 **External quick reference**

     You tried to make the immediate operand of a **moveq**, **subq** or **addq** instruction external.

 **PC-relative expr across sections**

     You tried to make a PC-relative reference to a location contained in another section.

 **[bwsl] must follow '.' in symbol**

     You tried to follow a dot in a symbol name with something other than one of the four characters 'B', 'W', 'S' or 'L'.

 **addressing mode syntax**

     You made a syntax error in an addressing mode.

 **assert failure**

     One of your **.assert** directives failed!

 **bad (section) expression**

-    You tried to mix and match sections in an expression **bad 6502 addressing mode**
+    You tried to mix and match sections in an expression.

+**bad 6502 addressing mode**

     The 6502 mnemonic will not work with the addressing mode you specified.

 **bad expression**

     There's a syntax error in the expression you typed.

 **bad size specified**

   You tried to use an inappropriate size suffix for the instruction.
 Check your 68000 manual for allowable sizes.

 **bad size suffix**

   You can't use .b (byte) mode with the **movem** instruction.

 **cannot .globl local symbol**

   You tried to make a confined symbol global or common.

 **cannot initialize non-storage (BSS) section**

   You tried to generate instructions (or data, with dc) in the BSS or ABS section.

 **cannot use '.b' with an address register**

   You tried to use a byte-size suffix with an address register.
 The 68000 does not perform byte-sized address register operations.

 **directive illegal in .6502 section**

   You tried to use a 68000-oriented directive in the 6502 section.

 **divide by zero**

   The expression you typed involves a division by zero.

 **expression out of range**

   The expression you typed is out of range for its application.

 **external byte reference**

-  You tried to make a byte-sized reference to an external symbol, which the object file format will not allow
+  You tried to make a byte-sized reference to an external symbol, which the object file format will not allow.

 **external short branch**

   You tried to make a short branch to an external symbol, which the linker cannot handle.

 **extra (unexpected) text found after addressing mode**

   RMAC thought it was done processing a line, but it ran up against "extra" stuff.
 Be sure that any comment on the line begins with a semicolon, and check for dangling commas, etc.

 **forward or undefined .assert**

   The expression you typed after a **.assert** directive had an undefined value.
   Remember that RMAC is one-pass.

 **hit EOF without finding matching .endif**

   The assembler fell off the end of last input file without finding a **.endif** to match an . it.
 You probably forgot a **.endif** somewhere.

 **illegal 6502 addressing mode**

   The 6502 instruction you typed doesn't work with the addressing mode you specified.

 **illegal absolute expression**

   You can't use an absolute-valued expression here.

 **illegal bra.s with zero offset**

   You can't do a short branch to the very next instruction (read your 68000 manual).

 **illegal byte-sized relative reference**

   The object file format does not permit bytes contain relocatable values; you tried to use a byte-sized relocatable expression in an immediate addressing mode.

 **illegal character**

  Your source file contains a character that RMAC doesn't allow. (most control characters fall into this category).

 **illegal initialization of section**

  You tried to use .dc or .dcb in the BSS or ABS sections.

 **illegal relative address**

  The relative address you specified is illegal because it belongs to a different section.

 **illegal word relocatable (in .PRG mode)**

  You can't have anything other than long relocatable values when you're gener- ating a **.PRG** file.

 **inappropriate addressing mode**

  The mnemonic you typed doesn't work with the addressing modes you specified.
  Check your 68000 manual for allowable combinations.

 **invalid addressing mode**

  The combination of addressing modes you picked for the **movem** instruction are not implemented by the 68000.
 Check your 68000 reference manual for details.

 **invalid symbol following ^^**

  What followed the ^^ wasn't a valid symbol at all.

 **mis-nested .endr**

  The assembler found a **.endr** directive when it wasn't prepared to find one.
  Check your repeat-block nesting.

 **mismatched .else**

  The assembler found a **.else** directive when it wasn't prepared to find one.
  Check your conditional assembly nesting.

 **mismatched .endif**

  The assembler found a **.endif** directive when it wasn't prepared to find one.